burz/Feval/README.md

 evaluation and typechecking.
 For instance, we cannot evaluate the expression of a anonymous function until we have obtained its argument.
 Similarly, we cannot typecheck a function until we have assigned a type hypothesis to the variable.

 For more information on how we solve these problems, check out the article [Feval: F-Algebras for expression evaluation](http://burz.github.io/2014/06/15/feval.html).
+For an in-depth explanation of parsing see [Feval: Parsing a functional language with Parsec](http://burz.github.io/2014/06/24/parsing.html)

 ## Usage